Angela-k-503/Sekyu/README.md

 - Access the Live Production Demo: `https://bonn13.pythonanywhere.com/`
 - Registration required: You can use fake credentials as the app only needs a unique username to create an isolated vault.
-- 24-hour Data Purge: You are welcome to test all features, but please note that all database entries are automatically deleted every 24 hours.
-Do not store actual production passwords here!
+- 24-hour Data Purge: You are welcome to test all features, but please note that all database entries are automatically deleted every 24 hours at exactly 12:00 UTC. **Do not** store actual production passwords here!
 - Host It Yourself: This project is fully open-source and production-ready.
 If you find this architecture promising and want permanent storage, I highly encourage you to clone the repository and host it locally or on your own server.

 ---